Pitches for this special issue are due on November 20, 2018.

 - Expropriation; nationalization; tensions between top-down economic systems and Indigenous sovereignty

-- Anarchist analyses of just transition; state projects vs. non-state projects
+- Anarchist and socialist analyses of just transition; state projects vs. non-state projects

 - Defining the just transition; does it mean different things to different groups?

 - Financing the just transition; economic possibilities to generate wealth outside of capitalism and resource extraction

 Your pitch should describe what ground you will cover, give an estimated word count, and indicate your experience or background in writing about the issue.
 If you haven’t written for Briarpatch before, please provide a brief writing sample.
 Send your pitch to pitch[at]briarpatchmagazine.com.

 We’re continually seeking to work with more writers of colour, especially Black and Indigenous writers.
 If you’re a writer of colour who wants more support in crafting a pitch or developing an angle for your story, you can email saima[at]briarpatchmagazine.com before November 15, 2018.

 If your pitch is accepted, first drafts will be due December 15, 2018, followed by a collaborative editing process lasting until about January 15, 2019.